Engineering has always been a fairly "technological" space.

 While humans may be able to reason much better than computers, we cannot learn and replicate systems with such ease as AI and deep learning systems.

-No matter what type of engineering you are an expert in, learning how AI is shifting the game up could keep you on the bleeding edge of business development coming into the new year.
+No matter what type of engineering you are an expert in, whether it is civil engineering, mechanical engineering, electrical engineering, etc., learning how AI is shifting the game up could keep you on the bleeding edge of business development coming into the new year.

 4. Digital Marketing